-Park Police Tear Gas Peaceful Protesters To Clear Way For Trump Church Photo-Op
+Peaceful Protesters Tear-Gassed To Clear Way For Trump Church Photo-Op

 "We have the greatest country in the world," he said.
 "Keep it nice and safe."

-The impromptu visit came just after Trump delivered remarks at the White House, declaring himself "your president of law and order" and demanding that governors deploy National Guard units and "dominate the streets."
+The visit came just after Trump delivered remarks at the White House, declaring himself "your president of law and order" and demanding that governors deploy National Guard units and "dominate the streets."

 St. John's Church opened in 1816 and is known as "the Church of the Presidents," having hosted every U.S. president since James Madison.
-On this occasion, however, the president's visit was unannounced, and church authorities were furious that the White House did not bother to alert them beforehand.
+On this occasion, however, the president's visit was unannounced, and church authorities were furious that the White House did not bother to alert them.

-"There was no reaching out, no sense that it would require some sort of authorization before using the church as a backdrop in that way," said The Right Rev. Mariann Edgar Budde, Episcopal Bishop of Washington, with oversight responsibilities for the church.
+"There was no reaching out, no sense that it would require some sort of authorization before using the church as a backdrop in that way," said the Right Rev. Mariann Edgar Budde, Episcopal bishop of Washington, with oversight responsibilities for the church.

 When the president held up the Bible, without praying or quoting a verse appropriate for the moment, Budde was further incensed.